nicolemontiel/habit_tracker/habit_tracker_user_stories.md

   As a user, I want to access a menu with options to configure my habits, view reports, edit my profile, and sign out, so that I can easily navigate different parts of the app
 3. Navigate to habits page
   As a user, I want to access the habits page from the menu, so that I can configure and manage my habits.
-4. Sign out from menu
+4. Sign out
   As a user, I want to sign out of my account using an option in the menu, so that I can securely log out when I'm finished using the app.
 **Priority:** [High/Medium/Low]
 **Story Points:** [Estimated Effort in Points]

-**PROFILE PAGE:**
+**SETTINGS SCREEN:**
-_As a habit tracker, I want profile page, so that I can manage and edit my data to my preferences._
+_As a habit tracker, I want settings page, so that I can manage and edit my data to my preferences._
 **Acceptance Criteria:**
 1. View personal information
   As a user, I want to view my saved name, username, age, and country on my profile page, so that I can see the details I provided during registration.